 Concealed carry for women has some very real challenges to comfortably and safely carry a concealed gun.
 Our clothing and our curves cause most of the challenges to the carrying of a gun on our person.
 If you are a larger woman, there are some additional challenges to solve.
-On the body carrying is preferred and is the safest and best way for you to carry your gun.
+The preferred and safest way to carry your gun is by keeping it on your body.
 It is on you, within easy reach, and the opportunity for someone who you don’t want to get to your gun is extremely limited.
-Let’s start with the challenges our clothing present gun and then discuss the best options for women to overcome them.
+Here is a guide on how to “Build Your Concealed Carry System”

 Women tend to wear more fitting styles and many of the fabrics we love are thin and sheer.
 Naturally, this can make it difficult to conceal a gun.
 Dresses pose an additional set of challenges as the absence of a belt, add to the difficulty.
 Yet, to provide the security we desire, we must have our gun readily available and accessible to defend ourselves, yet be hidden from view.
 Therefore, the gun must be close, accessible and ready.